If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 More than that, a well-balanced hatchet will develop good speed through the air and deliver maximum force at the downward stroke.
 Having a curved shaft will often help to position your hands directly below the cutting edge for maximum effect.

-The sharper the cutting edge, the easier it’ll be to make its way through wood.
+The sharper the edge, the easier it’ll be to make its way through wood.
 Out of the box sharp is good but the blade also needs to be made from good quality steel that stays sharp.

 You also want the blade, or bit, of the ax head to go gradually wider.
 If it gets too wide near the cutting edge then it’s going to get stuck in the wood.